FitzwilliamMuseum/.github/profile/README.md

 2. Open Science
 3. Open Licenses

-We strived to create software and datasets that were liberally licensed eg MIT/GPL for software and CC-BY/CC0 for metadata.
-Images are more strictly controlled by the University of Cambridge and are CC-BY-NC-SA-ND.
+We strived to create software and datasets that were liberally licensed eg MIT/GPL for software and CC 0 for metadata.
+Images are more strictly controlled by the University of Cambridge and are CC BY-NC-ND.

 The majority of the software and website code in these repositories has been written by Daniel Pett, with some input from team members (Georgina Doji, Oliver Warren, and Henry Evans.)